 - Following too closely.

 - Driving with a suspended driver's license.

 - Failure to yield to an emergency vehicle.

-Your license will be suspended if you don't attend the school or pay the class fee within the time permitted.
+Your IN driver's license will likely be suspended if you don't attend the school or pay the class fee within the time permitted.
 You will be notified by mail if you have to attend a class.
-However, if you've recently moved, it's up to you to notify the Bureau of Motor Vehicles (BMV) of the change.
+However, if you've recently moved, it's up to you to notify the Bureau of Motor Vehicles (BMV) of the change of your address.

 You may call the IN BMV for more information at (888) 692-6841.

 For more information about driver improvement/defensive driving courses, please visit our Defensive Driving in Indiana page.